-- 48. Cal.
-Labor Code Section 246 (a)(1) mandates that "An employee who, on or after July 1, 2015, works in California for the same employer for 30 or more days within a year from the commencement of employment is entitled to paid sick days as specified in this section."
-Further, Cal.
-Labor Code Sections 246(b)-(d) provide for the sick day accrual requirements.
-From time to time, DEFENDANT failed to have a policy or practice in place that provided PLAINTIFF and other members of the CALIFORNIA CLASS with sick days and/or paid sick leave. - 49.
-California Labor Code Section 246(i) requires an employer to furnish its employees with written wage statements setting forth the amount of paid sick leave available.
-From time to time, DEFENDANT violated Cal.
-Lab.
-Code § 246 by failing to furnish PLAINTIFF and other members of the CALIFORNIA CLASS with wage statements setting forth the amount of paid sick leave available. - 50.
-Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for his rest and meal periods.
+- DEFENDANT from time to time required PLAINTIFF and other members of the CALIFORNIA CLASS to work split-shifts.
+However, when PLAINTIFF and other members of the CALIFORNIA CLASS worked split-shifts, DEFENDANT from time to time failed to pay PLAINTIFF and other members of the CALIFORNIA CLASS the one-hour split shift minimum wage premium as required by California law. - Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and were not fully relieved of duty for her rest and meal periods.
 PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which he was required 2 by DEFENDANT to work ten (10) hours of work.
-When DEFENDANT provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on premises, on-duty and on-call for the 3 rest break.
-DEFENDANT policy caused PLAINTIFF to remain on premises, on-call and on-duty during what was supposed to be his off-duty meal periods.
-PLAINTIFF therefore forfeited meal 5 and rest breaks without additional compensation and in accordance with DEFENDANT'S strict 6 7 corporate policy and practice.
+Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which they were required by DEFENDANT to work ten (10) hours of work.
+When DEFENDANT provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on-duty and on-call for the was supposed to be her off-duty meal periods.
+PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANT'S strict corporate policy and practice.
 Moreover, DEFENDANT also provided PLAINTIFF with paystubs that failed to comply with Cal.
 Lab.
 Code § 226.
-Further, DEFENDANT also failed to reimburse 8 PLAINTIFF for required business expenses related to the personal expenses incurred for the use of his personal cell phone, on behalf of and in furtherance of his employment with DEFENDANT.
-10 To date, DEFENDANT has not fully paid PLAINTIFF the minimum, overtime and double time compensation still owed to him or any penalty wages owed to him under Cal.
+Further, DEFENDANT also failed to reimburse PLAINTIFF for required business expenses related to the use of her personal cell phone and the purchase of her own tools, on behalf of and in furtherance of her employment with DEFENDANT.
+To date, DEFENDANT has not fully paid PLAINTIFF the minimum, overtime and double time compensation still owed to her or any penalty wages owed to her under Cal.
 Lab.
 Code § 203.
-12 The amount in controversy for PLAINTIFF individually does not exceed the sum or value of 13
+The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.